 - 1. St. Johns County Fire Rescue will coordinate and augment local agencies with their firefighting and emergency medical responsibilities and efforts. - 2.
 St. Johns County Sheriff's Office (SJSO) will coordinate and augment local agencies with their law enforcement responsibilities and efforts. - 3.
 ESF-4 will interface with ESF-8 as to medical assistance and transportation of victims beyond initial collection points. - 4.
 Rapid Impact Assessment will be carried out under the direction and according to the policies of St. Johns County Fire Rescue. - 5.
-St. Johns County is a signatory to the Statewide Mutual Aid Agreement and may request assistance through this agreement. - All functional agencies will maintain properly trained and certified emergency response personnel regardless of pay or volunteer status. - 7.
+St. Johns County is a signatory to the Statewide Mutual Aid Agreement and may request assistance through this agreement. - 6.
+All functional agencies will maintain properly trained and certified emergency response personnel regardless of pay or volunteer status. - 7.
 Each primary and support agency representative will prepare an inventory of personnel, equipment and vehicles and have it on file in their departments by the first of May annually.

-A significant natural disaster, emergency condition or other major incident will be of such severity and magnitude as to require all local resources and state resources, including the Florida National Guard, Florida Forest Service and / or Florida Department of Law Enforcement to supplement local fire, EMS, law enforcement and security efforts to save lives and protect property.

-- Response requirements of the disaster or emergency incident will cause an immediate and continuous demand for these resources, which will eventually exceed the capabilities of the affected local agency to respond. - 3.
+- A significant natural disaster, emergency condition or other major incident will be of such severity and magnitude as to require all local resources and state resources, including the Florida National Guard, Florida Forest Service and / or Florida Department of Law Enforcement to supplement local fire, EMS, law enforcement and security efforts to save lives and protect property. - 2.
+Response requirements of the disaster or emergency incident will cause an immediate and continuous demand for these resources, which will eventually exceed the capabilities of the affected local agency to respond. - 3.
 A major disaster will have an immediate impact on the local emergency response community.
 Most likely incidents include transportation and / or hazardous material accidents due to rail, air, water and roadway transportation; and weather-related incidents such as storm surge and / or flooding due to hurricane activity, or a tornado.
 Such incidents would potentially involve large numbers of victims with identification issues, death notices, mass medical and morgue requirements, and post-incident mental health counseling.
-Local emergency facilities could be over-whelmed and field hospital or medical treatment facilities might be required on short notice. - 4.
+Local emergency facilities could be overwhelmed, and field hospital or medical treatment facilities might be required on short notice. - 4.
 Initial response will be the responsibility of local agencies.
 Once local resources have been expended, agencies may request assistance through existing mutual aid agreements, such as the Florida Sheriff's Association, Florida Department of Law Enforcement, Florida Fire Chief's Association, or by utilizing the Statewide Mutual Aid Agreement, to which St. Johns County is a signatory. - 5.
-Fire, emergency medical and law enforcement resources may be sought by the affected local emergency response agency in addition to other requested assistance.
-When the Governor declares a state of emergency for St. Johns County, assistance may be obtained from any city or county emergency response agency throughout the state, pursuant to Florida Statute 23.1225 (5(a)) and / or the Statewide Mutual Aid Agreement. - 6.
-Coordination and direction of local efforts, including volunteers, will be required. - 7.
-Damaged areas may initially be inaccessible except, in some cases, by air, and prevent immediate response. - 8.
-Secondary events or disasters will threaten lives of emergency responders as well as civilians.
+Fire, emergency medical, and law enforcement resources may be sought by the affected local emergency response agency in addition to other requested assistance.
+When the Governor declares a state of emergency for St. Johns County, assistance may be obtained from any city or county emergency response agency throughout the state, pursuant to Florida Statute 23.1225 (5(a)) and / or the Statewide Mutual Aid Agreement.